bor0/gidti/manuscript/chapter5.md

 ### 5.1.3.
 Lambda anonymous functions

-With the syntax `let X in Y` we’re defining a set of variables `X` which are only visible in the body of `Y`.
+With the syntax `let X in Y` we're defining a set of variables `X` which are only visible in the body of `Y`.
 As an example, here is one way to use this syntax:

 ```
 Idris> let f = 1 in f